 Krakow temperatures in October

-October is the beginning of the middle season for tourism in Krakow.
+In Krakow there is always plenty to see and do and what better month than October which is the beginning of the middle season for tourism.
 After the warmth of summer, the weather has started to turn cold.
-However, it is not yet winter, so you may be lucky and your trip may fall on days of up to 18 degrees.
+However, it is not yet winter, so you may be lucky and your trip may fall on days of up to 18º.
 In that case you will be able to enjoy the beautiful walks around the city on foot.

 In any case, it will most likely be cold.
 The average October temperature in Krakow is around 9º during the day (at night, the average temperature drops to around 5º).
 It is usually cloudy and raining about half of the days of the month.
 I recommend that you check the forecasts a week in advance so that you are well prepared.